SetMatchGames/squad/CONTRIBUTING.md

 # Contributing to Squad
 Squad is an open source project that welcomes all contributions following this guide.
 If you're reading this, thanks!
-We appreciate your interest in the project and encourage you to try making a contribution and to join the community.
+We appreciate your interest in the project and encourage you to try making a contribution and joining the community.

 ### Important links
 -documentation tbd-